axibase/atsd/administration/changing-ownership.md

 # Changing Ownership

-Document describes how to change ownership of all files that ATSD might be using to `axibase` user if ATSD was previously launched under `root`.
+This document describes changing ownership of all files that ATSD may use to `axibase` user, supposing ATSD was previously launched by `root` user.

 ## Stop ATSD

-Stop all ATSD processes.
+Stop all ATSD processes:

 ```bash
 sudo /opt/atsd/bin/atsd-all.sh stop